LOST HORIZON INC.

 4. Operational Expertise & Trade Secrets

-Specific implementation details (steam vitrification parameters, bidirectional mobilization techniques, drainage network geometry, fracture aperture sizing) are trade secrets that provide additional competitive protection beyond patent.
+Specific implementation details (steam vitrification parameters, electrokinetic field configurations, bidirectional mobilization techniques, drainage network geometry, fracture aperture sizing) are trade secrets that provide additional competitive protection beyond patent.

 5. First-Mover on Prime Territory